Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Generate your Rd documentation, 'NAMESPACE' file, and collation field using specially formatted comments.
 Writing documentation in-line with code makes it easier to keep your documentation up-to-date as your requirements change. 'roxygen2' is inspired by the 'Doxygen' system for C++.

-RcppEigen — by Dirk Eddelbuettel, 10 months ago
+RcppEigen — by Dirk Eddelbuettel, a year ago

 'Rcpp' Integration for the 'Eigen' Templated Linear Algebra Library